mathesar-foundation/mathesar-wiki/meeting-notes/2023-02/2023-02-17-launch-check-in.md

 # Frontend analytics guidance
 - **Added by**: Mukesh

+## Adding Analytic Events to the frontend

+- **Added by**: Mukesh
 - **Attendees**: Mukesh, Sean, Pavish, Kriti (partial)
 - **Summary**: Need input from frontend team to decide on architecture to implement custom events for demo server.

 ### Notes
 - Decided against implementing analytics in the backend because frontend has a lot of events that are not visible to backend.
+- Analytics events are better captured on the frontend, as we have a better context of the user actions and can also capture events that don't make any backend API calls.
 - Kriti: if this is going to be very complicated to implement, we can skip it for launch.
+- Pavish suggested using global function which would be called any time we want to track a custom event.
+- This global function would send the events to our analytic platform only during the demo build and will be empty for other build types.
+Sean agrees with the suggested approach
+- Mukesh needs to figure out a way to avoid typescript complaining about the missing global function.
+- It is better to use a wrapper function called `sendAnalytics` and call any analytics related code within that function, so that any logic related to analytics is encapsulated properly.

 *Further notes coming soon*